Manchester's New Library

 Now, the library has decided to relocate to a larger building, located on the corner of Route 7A and Cemetery Avenue.

 Do you think Frances Skinner Willing would approve of the new library?
 Betsy Bleakie, the head of Mark Skinner Library, apparently does.
 "I think she (Frances Willing) was a very wise woman.
 She would understand that to thrive we have to move.
 She would be sad to leave the current building she gave to this town, but she'd hope, as we do, it will be honored and used in a better way suited for the times.
 I think she would join us in her enthusiasm.
+Her library will be located in the center of Manchester, accessible to more people, and even more important as a cornerstone institution for years to come," says Bleakie confidently.

 They are also changing the name of the Mark Skinner Library to The Manchester Community Library.
 However, if an individual or family donates a large portion of money, this name can be changed after them.